seedstack/website/content/docs/seed/manual/cache/index.md

         weight: 10
 ---

-SEED Cache support integrates the JCache API (a.k.a.
+Seed Cache support integrates the JCache API (a.k.a.
 JSR 107) which allows to interact with compliant caching providers in a declarative or a programmatic way.

 **Implementations are not provided by this support and must be configured depending on your caching solution**.